 An ‘Unknown Firmware Version’ (N21) DCC Alert if the Firmware Version in one of the CPL entries does not match the Firmware Version in the Service Request;

+For SMETS2+ Devices:

 The DCC distributes the Firmware Image to each CH Associated with each Device which passed the checks.
 The DCC receives an acknowledgment that the CH has received the Firmware Image.
 If the DCC has not received such acknowledgement, it sends a ‘Failure to deliver Update Firmware Command to CSP’ (N22) DCC Alert to the Supplier.

 The CH buffers the image and notifies the Smart Meter that the image is available to download.
 The Smart Meter asks the CH if there is an image that may be suitable in accordance with the Zigbee OTA specification.
 If that is the case, the Smart Meter requests details of the image.